DataMonki/_DataMonki.github.io/_posts/2018-05-15-preparing-for-the-future-is-your-career-you-future-proof.md

 <img class="alignnone size-full wp-image-88" src="https://apragmatic.files.wordpress.com/2018/08/preparing-for-the-future-is-your-career-you-future-proof44.png" alt="Preparing For The Future is your career  you future proof4.png" />

-These are not based on explicit knowledge such as those you'll find in disciplines like mathematics, science, history or medicine; instead these are human centric <a href="https://en.wikipedia.org/wiki/Tacit_knowledge"><span style="color:#1155cc;"><u>tacit skills</u></span></a>.
+These skills are not based on explicit knowledge such as those you'll find in disciplines like mathematics, science, history or medicine; instead these are human centric <a href="https://en.wikipedia.org/wiki/Tacit_knowledge"><span style="color:#1155cc;"><u>tacit skills</u></span></a>.
 This does not mean that you can develop these skills without foundational knowledge.
 In fact if you’re a Doctor or Nurse communication skills will facilitate your work with patients.
 You also need to know something about medicine so a foundational knowledge is <i><b>definitely</b></i> needed.
 However in addition to this you’ll need to develop these tacit skills because together they can make you a much better doctor.
+I know this all sounds like common sense but many people have very poor communication skills and haven't put in the time to develop them.

 <img class="alignnone size-full wp-image-89" src="https://apragmatic.files.wordpress.com/2018/08/preparing-for-the-future-is-your-career-you-future-proof51.png" alt="Preparing For The Future is your career  you future proof5.png" />